Below are frequently asked permitting questions with brief answers and links to learn more.

 - More and more, property insurers aren’t covering damages caused by work done without permits and inspections.

-- Disclosure of any improvements or repairs is required at sale whether permits and inspection were obtained.
+- Disclosure of any improvements or repairs is required at sale, whether or not permits and inspections were obtained.

 - Many financial institutions won’t finance a purchase without proof of a final inspection.